xebiarohan/Ansible/README.md

 group1 is a group of servers present in the inventory file, We need to provide the inventory file name with path where the servers groups are defined.

-But if we are using the server name directly in the command then there is no need to provide any invertory file name
+But if we are using the server name directly in the command then there is no need to provide any invertory file name.

 ```js
 ansible 192.168.1.201 -a "/sbin/reboot"
 ```

 But the main purpose of the Ansible is not to run single commands but to run multiple commands at the same time on multiple servers.
-For that we need to write a ansible-playbook and to execute the ansible-playbook we need ansible-playbook command
+For that we need to write an ansible-playbook and to execute the ansible-playbook we need ansible-playbook command

+Syntax:

 ```js
   ansible-playbook <anisble playbook name> -i <inventory-file>